Whenever PM Modi’s popularity declines, news of his assassination plot is planted: Congress

-Raising doubts over the Pune police’s findings of an alleged plot to assassinate Prime Minister Narendra Modi in a fashion similar to Rajiv Gandhi’s killing, the Congress party on Friday said it Modi’s old tactics to plant stories like this.
+Raising doubts over the Pune police’s findings of an alleged plot to assassinate Prime Minister Narendra Modi in a fashion similar to Rajiv Gandhi’s killing, the Congress party on Friday said it is Modi’s old tactics to plant stories like this.

 “I am not saying this is completely untrue but it has been PM Modi’s old tactic since he was chief minister.
 Whenever his popularity declines, news of an assassination plot is planted.
 So it should be probed how much truth is in it this time,” said Sanjay Nirupam.